The Wanderer (criminal): Criminal life

 On 19 August, after receiving dozens of reports of forced entries, Norwegian police started plotting Larsen's itinerary on the map.
 Police detectives read the terrain and calculated Larsen's likely next step.
 They then arranged for police units to stay one step ahead of him.
-The plan worked, and they managed to track Larsen down when a police patrol found him walking on the mountainous border between Lom and Skjåk.
+The plan worked, and they managed to track Larsen down when a police patrol found him walking on the mountainous border between Lom Municipality and Skjåk Municipality.
 He was handcuffed and escorted under heavy guard a few kilometers through the steep and difficult terrain to the nearest road, before being transported back to prison in Hønefoss.
 On 23 August 2005, Larsen was again released on probation, but once again he disappeared into the woods.
 Almost immediately after, police were flooded with reports about break-ins in lodges and cottages throughout Buskerud county.
 After receiving a tip-off, Larsen was apprehended on 10 October.
-He confessed to having burgled 70 cabins in Sigdal, Modum, Øvre Eiker and Ringerike.
+He confessed to having burgled 70 cabins in Sigdal Municipality, Modum Municipality, Øvre Eiker Municipality, and Ringerike Municipality.
 He was sentenced to a further 2 years and 6 months in February the next year.

 Larsen was subsequently incarcerated in Ringerike Prison.
 In 2007, he was brutally assaulted by a fellow inmate after an altercation, causing him to suffer a cerebral hemorrhage, requiring life-saving surgery.